 Dr Athar Aziz

-I was born in Pakistan and did my undergraduate studies in biomedical sciences at Shaikh Zayed Post Graduate Medical Institute, Lahore, Pakistan.
-After almost three years of working in diagnostic pathology labs, I decided to study further and did a Masters in Molecular and Cellular Biology at Heidelberg University, Germany.
-I got a French ministerial (MENRT mobility) fellowship to do a PhD in one of the best immunology institutes in world (CIML), and I worked on macrophages differentiation and transcription factors controlling the macrophages cell fate choice.
+I worked on macrophages differentiation and transcription factors controlling the macrophages cell fate choice.
 After that I joined the haematology department at Cambridge University (Addenbrooke’s Hospital, Cambridge) as a Research Associate and developed an in vitro model system to analyse consequences of loss of expression of Del20q imprinted genes cluster.
 Having worked in different countries I have gathered knowledge of different cultures and languages.
+My passion for life is to be able to help the needy and ill.

 Qualifications and Memberships